webspecs/media-element/README.md

 # The `HTMLMediaElement` Interface

 There are now many specifications extending HTMLMediaElement in a variety of ways that leave one with little confidence that the total frankeninterface will actually work.

 This repository contains an informal attempt to merge all of this work into a single specification in order to ensure coordination.

+Note that [Mozilla’ integrated WebIDL for HTMLMediaElement](http://dxr.mozilla.org/mozilla-central/source/dom/webidl/HTMLMediaElement.webidl) documents at least the IDL they’re currently implementing.

 ## Sources